caitlinpconn/ENPM661_Project3_Phase01/readme.txt

 Caitlin Conn ENPM661 Project 3 Phase 1 Readme.txt

-This text provides the necessary instructions to run the astar_caitlin_conn_submission.py file to output the results for an A* Algorithm Approach to a point robot forward search problem.
+This text provides the necessary instructions to run the astar_caitlin_conn_submission.py file to output the results for an A* Algorithm Approach for a robot forward search problem.

 ###############################################################################################################################